fluxapps/pdf-wrap/docs/reference-documentation.md

 ## Outline

-You can access the outline of a PDF once the PDF is loaded.
+You can access the outline of a PDF once the PDF is loaded

 ```typescript
 pdf.getOutline().then(outline => {